frederic-perez/AmE-dictionary/data/dictionary.md

 __cognoscenti__ _n pl_ Well-informed persons, esp. those who have superior knowledge of a particular field, as in the arts.
 __cogwheel__
 __cohesive__ _adj_ :dart::three: Combining well to form a strong well-organized unit. _A more cohesive layout._
-__cohort study__ _n_ :two: A particular form of longitudinal study that samples a cohort (a group of people who share a defining characteristic, typically those who experienced a common event in a selected period, such as birth or graduation), performing a cross-section at intervals through time.
+__cohort study__ _n_ :three: A particular form of longitudinal study that samples a cohort (a group of people who share a defining characteristic, typically those who experienced a common event in a selected period, such as birth or graduation), performing a cross-section at intervals through time.
 __cohort__ _n_
 __coif__ _n_ :es: cofia _Strange coif._
 __coiffed__ _adj_